This post may contain affiliate links. Please see our disclosure policy.

-This easy quiche Florentine is the easiest spinach and goat cheese quiche you'll ever make because you don't even have to make a crust!
+This easy quiche Florentine is the easiest spinach quiche you’ll ever make because you don’t even have to make a crust!
 Minimal ingredients, quick prep, and awesome flavors make this a great breakfast.

-Not only is it simple for a beginner cook, but this quiche Florentine recipe is perfect to meal prep for a brunch, Christmas or Easter.
-I'll show you how to do it all in this post!
+What I love about this easy quiche recipe is even though it cooks for a long time, you can whip it up almost any morning – weekdays or weekends!
+Not only is it practical for a beginner cook, but this quiche Florentine is perfect to meal prep for a brunch, Christmas or Easter.

-One of my favorite recipes for when company stays over, I promise this will become a favorite easy recipe that you'll go to for weekend breakfasts.
-Serve this Quiche Florentine with Air Fryer Hash Browns and Cinnamon Milk Lattes, or warm Cinnamon Oatmeal Muffins.
+This is my go to for holidays and my family always raves about it.
+I promise this will become a favorite easy recipe that you’ll go to for weekend breakfasts.
+Serve this Quiche Florentine with air fryer hash browns and cinnamon milk lattes, or warm cinnamon oatmeal muffins.

 To make this quiche Florentine super easy, I went with as minimal ingredients as I could.
 To my surprise, the flavors were terrific.
 You really don’t need 5 different kinds of cheese in a quiche to have great flavor, just a good one!

-- Little clean up - Minimal, quality ingredients are mixed together in one bowl.
+- Minimal clean up – Simple ingredients are mixed together in just one bowl.

-- Perfect for prepping - This can be made ahead and frozen for a party or brunch.
+- Perfect to make ahead – This can be made ahead and frozen for a party or brunch.

 Ingredients

-- Frozen pie crust - You can use fresh if you'd like to make your own, but I just used a frozen one.
+- Frozen pie crust – You can use fresh if you’d like to make your own, but I just used a frozen one.
 Wholly Wholesome is my favorite and comes in both regular and gluten free!
 Favorite Frozen Pie Crusts: Willamette Valley Pie Co.
-All Natural Pie Crust, Main Pie Company (Gluten Free), Wholly Wholesome Organic Pie Shells (Sprouts)
+All Natural Pie Crust, Wholly Wholesome Organic Pie Shells (Sprouts)

-- Eggs - I use soy-free large brown eggs.
+- Eggs – I use large brown eggs.

 - Fresh Spinach – For this recipe, I used fresh spinach.
 I find it wilts down the perfect amount in the oven without making the quiche watery or gritty, like frozen spinach can do.
 If spinach is a histamine issue for you, substitute chopped lacinato kale in the same amount.